Effects of Social Contextual Variation Using Partner Avatars on Memory Acquisition and Retention: Limitations and Future Work

 The sample size was appropriate for detecting the reinstatement effect but insufficient for clarifying the multiple-context effect.
 This limitation arose from the unexpectedly small and contrary effect size.
 Additionally, although the gender balance among participants was good, the sample was relatively young.
 Although no specific restrictions were mentioned during recruitment, the requirement for participants to visit the university twice, with a one-week interval between visits, probably limited the sample.
 For example, conducting remote experiments for participants owing HMDs, similar to the approach used by Mizuho et al.~\cite{Mizuho-etal2024tvcg1}, may attract a more diverse participant pool.
 However, this method can introduce bias toward those familiar with VR.
 Future research should address sample bias carefully to improve the generalizability.

 As we employed a between-participants design, it could be argued that the observed differences between conditions reflect pre-existing differences in memory ability between groups.
-However, based on principles from traditional psychology, we assume homogeneity between groups was achieved through random sampling.
-The experimental design used in this study aligns with typical paradigms adopted by Smith and Handy~\cite{Smith-Handy2014, Smith-Handy2016} and Mizuho et al.~\cite{Mizuho-etal2024tvcg1, Mizuho-etal2024tvcg2}.
+While we cannot completely rule out this possibility, we believe it does not significantly undermine the study's contribution, given that (1) the experimental design aligns with the typical paradigms used by Smith and Handy~\cite{Smith-Handy2014, Smith-Handy2016} and Mizuho et al.~\cite{Mizuho-etal2024tvcg1, Mizuho-etal2024tvcg2}, and (2) participants were randomly assigned to each condition, with consideration given to factors such as age and gender, in order to ensure as much homogeneity between groups as possible.
 In future research, approaches such as measuring baselines or adopting within-participant designs could be considered.
 However, it is important to recognize that these methods may also introduce confounding factors, such as practice effects.

-It may also be criticized that the observed differences between conditions were not due to changes in context but rather due to attention being dispersed by the switching of avatars, which may have hindered learning.
+An alternative explanation for the observed differences between conditions is that the repeated switching of avatars in the varied avatar condition may have disrupted participants’ attention, thereby hindering learning, rather than reflecting context-dependent effects on episodic memory.
 Indeed, previous studies have noted that pedagogical agents and avatars distract attention~\cite{Petersen-etal2021, Gamage-Ennis2018}.
 However, given that there was no difference in the recall performance in the FT, we believe the amount of information encoded did not differ between conditions.
 Instead, the results can be interpreted as the recall process being facilitated or hindered depending on whether the environmental context during RP trials was consistent or inconsistent with the IS.
 Notably, to minimize such confounding factors, we incorporated a familiarization phase before the memory task to allow participants to get accustomed to the partner avatar.
 In future studies, we can enhance our understanding of user attention by measuring task load and gaze, enabling a more detailed discussion of its impact on memory.